Skip to content

 5. The cake was baked by Grandma.

-Part B — Convert to Passive Voice
+Part B — Change active to passive

 1. The manager approved the plan.